The DrainWise programme is about working together with property owners to help fix problems with wastewater and stormwater drains.

 Gisborne city's wastewater network and stormwater network are separate systems.

 Homeowners are responsible for all the pipes and gully traps within their property boundary.

 Did you know it only takes 4 properties with rain water flowing into the gully trap to overload the network.

 Our inspections of underground private pipes have shown that about half are in a poor condition and leaking.
 When these pipes leak, they let rainfall into the sewage system which then struggles to cope, leading to overflows during heavy rains.

-The council-managed wastewater network is designed to accepted New Zealand standards, and under normal conditions would be able to cope with higher wastewater volumes in heavy rainfall events.
+Council's managed wastewater network is designed to accepted New Zealand standards and under normal conditions would be able to cope with higher wastewater volumes in heavy rainfall events.